hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 ####B. Run FastQC

-Before we run FastQC, let's start an interactive session on the cluster:
+Before we run FastQC, let's start an interactive session on the cluster (we are using the `training` queue instead of the `interactive` to ensure the jobs receive priority without pending for too long):

-`$ bsub -Is -n 1 -q interactive bash`
+`$ bsub -Is -n 1 -q training bash`

 ***An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***